 Once I had my pasta dough, I rolled it out into thin sheets.
 I then quickly prepared my filling.

-Cover your hearts with another sheet of chocolate pasta.
+Next you'll want to cover the heart shaped filling with another sheet of chocolate pasta.
 I did a few at once, but it would probably be easier to cover one at a time.
 You want to let the pasta conform to the shape of your filling, carefully guiding it into place with your fingers.

-Repeat, making as many ravioli as you need.
+Repeat the process, making as many ravioli as you need.

 The recipe for the chocolate mascarpone filling was enough for 1 dozen ravioli.
 If you use larger cutters, or want more than that, you can double or triple the recipe as needed.

 Once you have your ravioli ready, you can either cook them and let them cool to serve them chilled, or cook at the last minute, and serve warm.
-I ate them both ways, saving some for my pictures, and preferred eating them chilled.
+I tried them both ways, saving some for my pictures, and preferred eating them chilled.

 I served my chocolate ravioli with a raspberry puree and some homemade whipped cream.
-I have a recipe for a homemade chantilly cream in this older post.
-This time, though, I made it with honey rather than with powdered sugar.

 That's all there is to it!